ExposuresProvider/FHIR-PIT/README.md

 If you use FHIR PIT, we thank you and kindly ask that you consider citing:

 Xu H, Cox S, Stillwell L, Pfaff E, Champion J, Ahalt SC, Fecho K. FHIR PIT: an open software application for spatiotemporal integration of clinical data and environmental exposures data.
 BMC Med Inform Decis Mak.
 2020;20(1):53.
 Published 2020 Mar 11. doi:10.1186/s12911-020-1056-9.

+# Contact Information

+For assistance with FHIR PIT, please contact the developer team at fhir-pit@renci.org or directly click on [Contact Us](mailto:fhir-pit@renci.org).